fagun-devxhub/fagun-devxhub/README.md

 ## 🌟 Professional Summary

-Dynamic Software Engineer in Test (L2) with over 4 years of expertise in end-to-end software quality assurance, encompassing manual testing, automation frameworks, API validation, performance benchmarking, and security penetration testing.
+Results-driven Software Engineer in Test (L2) with over 4 years of expertise in end-to-end software quality assurance, encompassing manual testing, automation frameworks, API validation, performance benchmarking, and security penetration testing.
 Proficient in tools like Playwright, Selenium, Cypress for automation; JMeter and K6 for performance; and Burp Suite, OWASP ZAP, Nuclei, SQLMap for security.
 Excel in Agile/Scrum environments, CI/CD integration with GitHub Actions, and cross-functional collaboration to deliver resilient, high-performance applications.
 Proven track record: Reduced defect leakage by 20% through strategic test planning and slashed regression testing time by 35% via optimized automation pipelines.
 Aligned with 2025 trends like AI-driven testing, Shift-Left methodologies, and QAOps for proactive quality engineering.

 ---